-Take a tour to explore Shetland's waters and coastlines.
-Explore the amazing cliffs, seabird colonies and other wildlife around Noss on a boat trip from the town of Lerwick, or be adventurous by taking a tour by kayak or jet-ski.
+explore Shetland's waters and coastlines.
+See amazing cliffs, seabird colonies and other wildlife around Noss on a boat trip from the town of Lerwick, or be adventurous on a guided trip by kayak or jet-ski.
 The area's abundant wildlife means that no matter where on Shetland you are, there are operators who can take you on the perfect wildlife journey of discovery.